Stellar-Galactic-Force/sgfunited-website/README.md

 2. Create a new branch - `git checkout -b <branch_name>`
 3. When you're done implementing, push your changes and create a pull request.

+Feel free to either scour through the existing Github Issues and comment on the issue you'd like to take up.
+Or, create Github Issue for any suggestions you'd have.

 ## Project Set Up

 ### Prerequisites